terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 ## Security considerations

 This section only covers security details related to the Run in Postman feature.
-Refer to our [complete security practices](https://www.postman.com/security) for general details.
+Refer to the [complete security practices page](https://www.postman.com/security) for general details.

 * Do a test import of your collection to be sure no sensitive data, like access keys, have been included.
 You can create a duplicate of your collection and remove any data you do not want shared.
 Duplicate your collection from the ellipsis **(...)** menu next to your collection name.
     * ![Ellipsis menu](https://assets.postman.com/postman-docs/Resized+Ellipsis+menu+.jpg)